-Testing range is relatively simple and straightforward – set up the range extender to boost the signal and see how far you can roam before you lose it.
-Range was tested using a Microsoft Surface 3 tablet connected to the Wi-Fi booster’s 2.4-GHz band.
+Testing range is relatively simple and straightforward – we set up the range extender to boost the signal and observed how far we could roam before losing signal.
+Range was tested using a Microsoft Surface 3 tablet connected to the Wi-Fi booster’s 2.4GHz band.
 The tester opened a radio station and slowly walked away from the Wi-Fi booster until the signal dropped.
 Once the signal dropped, the distance was measured.

 Throughput is the amount of data the Wi-Fi booster can move back and forth, and it is more difficult to test than range.
 Our tester used the IxChariot benchmark with a Digital Storm Triton notebook running Windows 10 and a wireless card setup to gauge throughput intervals at 5, 15, 50 and 140 feet from the Wi-Fi booster.
 The IxChariot software simulates traffic while simultaneously moving data back and forth.
 In this way, we can test how fast the Wi-Fi booster moves data through the wireless signal.

 Some Wi-Fi boosters are simple to set up – you simply plug them in to an outlet and connect them to the existing network.
 That said, this isn’t always the case.
 Some boosters come with software to help you get everything set up correctly, but even that can be complicated for some.
 While ease of setup is an important consideration for some, the best performing Wi-Fi extenders tend to be more complicated, which means you may have to suffer through a trickier setup for better performance.

 In addition to the tests performed in New York by Tom’s Guide, the mesh routers in our review were thoroughly tested in Purch Labs – a lab devoted to testing products for review.